Lok Janshakti Party: Split in party

-Background

-The series of dramatic events came months after the Bihar Assembly elections in October–November last year, in the run-up to which Chirag Paswan had attacked the JD(U) and Chief Minister Nitish Kumar, and stepped out of the NDA, all along maintaining that he wanted to work with the BJP.
-The LJP had, however, fared poorly in the elections, with its lone MLA eventually crossing over to the JD(U).

-Crisis & Split

 The crisis started when Pashupati Kumar Paras took 4 MPs of the party along with him and named himself as the party president.
 Then Chirag Paswan called a national executive meeting and removed the five rebel MPs from the party's primary membership.

 The five MPs named Pashupati Kumar Paras (Hajipur), Mehboob Ali Qaisar (Khagaria), Chandan Singh (Nawada), Veena Devi (Vaishali) and Prince Raj (Samastipur) met Lok Sabha Speaker Om Birla next day saying that they have elected Paras as LJP parliamentary party leader and Kaiser as deputy leader.
 Later that night, the Lok Sabha Secretariat issued a circular confirming Paras as leader of the LJP in the Lok Sabha.

 In his first reaction after his uncle Pashupati Paras ousted him, Paswan likened the organization to a mother who should not be betrayed.
 In a tweet, he said he made efforts to keep the party founded by his father Ram Vilas Paswan and his family together but failed.

 ECI froze the Lok Janshakti Party name & Symbol Bungalow and allotted Lok Janshakti Party (Ram Vilas) led by Chirag Paswan and Rashtriya Lok Janshakti Party led by Pashupati Kumar Paras.